quokka79/GPcalc/README.md

 **G factor** _(a number, Default: 1)_ If you have calculated a G factor, enter it here.
 If you don't have one or don't need to use one, then use 1 here.

+**Apply G factor to image data or histograms?** _(a choice, Default:"Histogram data (post GP calc)_ The G Factor correction can be applied to image data prior to the calculation of the GP values, or to the histogram values after GP calculation (leaving the GP image uncorrected).
+If you have set G factor (above) to 1 then this choice is irrelevant.

 HSB images: The GP image can be merged with intensity values from an original image channel to make a faux-coloured intensity image.

 **Do you want to generate HSB images?** _(Yes or No choice, Default: Yes)_ Yes to make such an image.